ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/selectionfield.md

-# Selection Field Type
+# Selection field type

-The Selection Field Type stores single selections or multiple choices from a list of options, by populating a hash with the list of selected values.
+The Selection field type stores single selections or multiple choices from a list of options, by populating a hash with the list of selected values.

 | Name        | Internal name | Expected input type |
 |-------------|---------------|---------------------|
 | `Selection` | `ezselection` | mixed             |

-## PHP API Field Type
+## PHP API field type

 ### Input expectations